 Strawberries aren’t the only suitable treat you can pick out of your garden or grab from the kitchen.
 There are plenty of other treats that your donkey can enjoy, but remember they are only suitable in moderation.
 Here’s a list of some of the most popular fruit and veggie snack ideas for the jacks and jennies in your life:

-Not only are carrots rich in vitamins A, C, and K1 but they are also a great source of fiber, potassium, and antioxidants while being low in calories.
+Not only are carrots2 rich in vitamins A, C, and K1 but they are also a great source of fiber, potassium, and antioxidants while being low in calories.

 Donkeys very much enjoy the sweet taste of apples.
 They are high in both soluble and insoluble fiber, rich in water content, and packed full of vitamin C and other phytochemicals.
 They are much higher in calories and sugar content, so only feed in very small amounts and cut them properly to prevent choking.